mehdi-fathi/eloquent-filter/README.md

 }
 ```

-- You can set `*` char for that filter in all fields aslike below example:
+- You can set `*` char for that filter in all fields alike below example:

 ```php
 private static $whiteListFilter = ['*'];